 - Earn a passing score on a Colorado State Board of Education-approved assessment for the endorsement area.

 - A classroom teaching position that matches the endorsement area you selected in step 3

 - An agreement with a state-approved designated agency that offers an approved alternative teacher preparation program

-- A statement of assurance (SOA) signed by employer, designated agency and the alternative teacher candidate
+- A statement of assurance (SOA) completed and signed by you, your district/employer and your designated agency

 - Learn more about teaching positions in Colorado

 - View the list of designated agencies for alternative teacher preparation (Be sure to select "alternative" in the drop-down menu under "type" to see the full list of Designated Agencies.)

 - Download the Statement of Assurance (SOA) form (PDF)

 - View the top questions a candidate should ask a designated agency